rdo-infra/rdo-infra-playbooks/README.rst

 rdo-infra-playbooks
 ===================
-Playbooks to configure servers involved in the delivery of RDO.
+Playbooks and roles to configure servers involved in the delivery of RDO.

 Contributing
 ============